joel-sgc/netpala/readme.md

 - ✅ Lists available **network devices**
 - ✅ Displays **known** and **scanned** networks
+- ✅ Adding password based networks (wpa-psk/sae)
+- ✅ Force network scan with keybind
 - ⚙️ Uses **DBus** to talk directly to NetworkManager and wpa_supplicant

 ---

 ## ⚠️ What’s Missing / TODO

-- ⏳ Adding new networks
-- 🔄 Forcing a scan for nearby networks
+- Integrating WPA-Enterprise networks, will probably just open an editor tab with a template for the user to configure it
-- 🐛 Probably some bugs
+- Probably some bugs
-- 🧹 Cleanup for when I care more than I currently do (don’t count on it)

 It’s functional enough for me right now, but PRs are welcome if you want to polish it up.